Pop-up “APMHelper will damage your computer” on Mac

 |User Experience||Join Our Forum to Discuss APMHelper.|

 Since such type of programs tends to land on computer devices with the help of shady spreading mechanisms, it is very likely that you missed the moment when the undesired program was started.
-Furthermore, you might unnoticeably allow the installation of undesired app during the installation of another app you downloaded from the web.
+Furthermore, you might have unnoticeably allowed the installation of an undesired app during the installation of another app you have recently downloaded from the web.
 Unfortunately, most of the apps that feature compromised installers do not disclose properly the details about the presence of added extras in an attempt to make you more prone to install extras without noticing them.

+Is APMHelper a Mac virus?
 Once activated on the Mac, APMHelper may attempt to escalate its permissions by creating a separate profile.
 On the one hand, this will enable it to perform various malicious activities like browser settings corruption and data harvesting.
-On the other hand, by running in a different profile it will prevent you from removing it from your Mac.
+On the other hand, running on a different profile will prevent you from spotting and removing it that easily from your Mac.

 - Log the keys you type.